KintCark/COMFYUI-ANDROID-TERMUX/README.md

-Before installing decord first install ubuntu then the dependencies I put part of decord dependencies in the main comfyui dependencies script so it will be easier to install decord afterwards
+Before installing decord first install ubuntu then the dependencies then comfyui and  requirements.txt I put part of decord dependencies in the main comfyui dependencies script so it will be easier to install decord afterwards